arunsy/BikeSharing/README.md

-# Project Name
+# Bike Sharing (Boom Bikes)
-> Build the model to find the demand of bike sharing (BoomBikes).
+> Build the model to find the demand of bike sharing (Boom Bikes).
 This helps management to understand exact demands vary with different features.

 ## Table of Contents